pyvista/pyvista/CONTRIBUTING.rst

 repository where the community can collectively address your questions.

-You are also welcome to join us on `Slack <http://slack.pyvista.org>`_, but Slack should be reserverd for ad hoc conversations and community engagement rather than technical discussions.
+You are also welcome to join us on `Slack <http://slack.pyvista.org>`_, but Slack should be reserved for ad hoc conversations and community engagement rather than technical discussions.

 For critical, high-level project support and engagement, please email